Jamshedpur Women's University

-Jamshedpur Women's College, established in 1953, is a general degree women's college in the Jharkhand state of India.
-It was founded by Perin C. Mehta.
+Jamshedpur Women’s University formerly Jamshedpur Women's College, established in 1953, was a general degree women's college in the Jharkhand state of India.
+Perin C. Mehta founded it.
 In 1962 the college acquired its own campus which was gifted by philanthropist Ratan Tata.

 It offers undergraduate and postgraduate courses in arts, commerce and sciences.
 Affiliated with Kolhan University, the university has grade 'A' accreditation from NAAC.
 It has been recognized by the University Grants Commission as a Center with Potential for Excellence (CPE).

 The college aims to provide holistic education for its students while giving special attention to SC and ST students.
 Under the Jharkhand State University Amendment Act 2017, the college will become the first university for women in Jharkhand.
 The upgrade was approved by the governor and chancellor of the State Universities, Draupadi Murmu.

 Location

 The college is located in the town of Jamshedpur in Jharkhand state.
 Jamshedpur was previously a village called Sakchi which was renamed by Lord Chelmsford in 1919.
 The city is named Jamshedpur after the founder of Tata Steel, Jamsetji Nusserwanji Tata.